raiseFlaymeException/comment_jump/README.md

 ## Contributing

-Feel free to contibute [Open an issue](https://github.com/raiseFlaymeException/comment_jump/issues/new) or submit PRs.
+Feel free to contibute [Open an issue](https://github.com/raiseFlaymeException/comment_jump/issues/new) or submit PRs (especially for language support).

 ## License